nathenharvey/nathenharvey.github.io/source/_posts/2012-12-07-learning-chef-part-2.markdown

 There are a number of ways to update a node's run list.
 You can do so in a web browser while logged in to Hosted Chef or you can do so using knife.

+In our session, we first used the Opscode Chef management interface.

+<iframe width="420" height="315" src="http://www.youtube.com/embed/Q0BgCLSqJJU" frameborder="0" allowfullscreen></iframe>

-In our session, we used [the management interface](http://www.youtube.com/watch?v=K_S-yxKfYek&t=18m47s) and `knife node edit` there's an even easier way with knife though:
+`knife node edit` there's an even easier way with knife though:

 `knife node run_list add NODE_NAME RUN_LIST_ITEM` which we would have done as `knife node run_list add patrick_vm "recipe[passenger_apache2]"`